Peg Cole earned a BA in Government and Politics at UT Dallas. She's a former project manager turned freelance writer.

 U.S. Department of State Activities

-Most purchasing agents in the public sector are expected to do competitive bid analysis before any major purchase.
+Most purchasing agents in the private sector are expected to do competitive bid analysis before any major purchase.
 Comparison of cost between the suppliers who sell the same product is key to ensure that the lowest overall cost is determined before goods or services are purchased.

 The lowest price may not represent the lowest total cost.
 To get a true evaluation of the lowest overall cost requires a thorough study of all the fine print of a contract for purchase.
 In the case of the State Department, the report found that this process was often overlooked.